 - Have dental problems or jaw pain that make it hard to chew gum.

 A day’s supply of nicotine gum costs less per day than a pack of cigarettes!
 Remember to check with your employer or health plan to see if they pay for all or part of the gum.
-Learn more about how to get free patches, gum or lozenges from QUITPLAN® Services.
+Learn more about how adults can get free patches, gum or lozenges from QUITPLAN® Services.

 See page 32 of the Quit Guide for common minor side effects.
 If you experience any side effects that worry you when using the nicotine gum, please contact your health care provider.